 I have one feature.
 I call it “death wish” This is a special feeling when you want to eat something incredibly tasty this very minute.
-Most often this happens when I work until late at night, or if I am alone with a child in my arms.
-That is, I have no way to go to the store.
+Most often this happens when I work until late at night, or if I am alone with a child in my arms and I have no way to go to the store.

 By the way, you can use this poppyseed dressing not only for salads but also as a marinade for chicken or meat.

 The composition of this dressing includes dry and liquid ingredients.

 Liquid: white wine vinegar, olive (or grape) oil, mayonnaise.